harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

 ### FST (Finite State Transducers)

 A FST is a finite-state machine with _two_ memory tapes (an input tape and an output tape).
-It is, then, a generalisation of a FSA, which is single-taped: a FSA defines a formal language by defining a set of accepted strings, while a FST defines _relations between sets of strings_, i.e. it __maps between two sets of symbols__.
+It is, then, a generalization of a FSA, which is single-taped: a FSA defines a formal language by defining a set of accepted strings, while a FST defines _relations between sets of strings_, i.e. it __maps between two sets of symbols__.

 In terms of graphs, the difference between FSA and FST is that in FST arcs are labelled with _pairs_ of symbols.